 Welcome to My View, My Voice: 21 Strategies for Powerful, Persuasive Writing.
-You may be wondering, "Will this book help me teach persuasive writing?"
+You may be wondering, "Will this book help me as a teacher of persuasive writing?"
 We say, "Yes, it will!"
 Let us persuade you as to why.

-Each day, we experience a constant shower of words and images meant to influence our views-mostly to get us to spend money, join a cause, cast a vote, or otherwise change the course of our thoughts and actions.
+Persuasive messages abound in today's world.
+Each day, we experience a constant shower of words and images meant to influence our views in hopes that we will spend money, join a cause, cast a vote, or otherwise change the course of our thoughts and actions.
 Students are no exception.
-Students are inundated with advertising via commercials, billboards, T-shirts, cereal boxes, Internet ads, apps, and video games.
-Some companies even bank on long-term brand recognition-most students don't understand what GEICO does, but they love that gecko!
+Students are inundated with advertising via commercials, billboards, T-shirts, cereal boxes, viral Internet ads, apps, and video games.
+Some companies even bank on long-term brand recognition-most students do not understand what GEICO does, but they love that gecko!

 We navigate this daily bombardment and try to make wise choices, which is not always easy.
 Conflicting ideas, emotional appeals, faulty logic, and fallacious evidence cloud the picture.
-It is challenging and time consuming to vet sources and tease out fact from falsehood.
+It is challenging and time-consuming to vet sources and tease out fact from falsehood.

-With daily advertisements in every facet of our lives, consumers can easily miss opportunities to thoughtfully critique the opinions and arguments that surround them.
+Thus, many of us are not thoughtfully critical consumers of the opinions and arguments that surround us.
+This can have negative consequences.
 Some people may be so easily swayed that they never form stable, actionable opinions.
-Others form superficial views that are based on how they feel rather than solid reasoning and evidence.
-When pressed to defend such views, the lack of sound backing may cause one to falter or skirt the issue with a defensive, "Well, that's my opinion," or "That's just how I feel."
-They may hold so tightly to stances that they refuse to hear anyone else, thus making collaboration, compromise, and progress impossible.
-Additionally, loose understanding of their convictions may render some vulnerable to being taken advantage of by people who maliciously seek to influence their behavior for personal gain.
+Others form superficial views that are based on how they "feel" rather than solid reasoning and evidence.
+When pressed to defend such views, the lack of sound backing may cause them to falter or skirt the issue with a defensive, "Well, that's my opinion," or "That's just how I feel."
+They may hold so tightly to a stance that they refuse to hear anyone else, thus making collaboration, compromise, and progress impossible.
+Additionally, loose understanding of the reasoning for their own convictions may render them vulnerable to being taken advantage of by people who maliciously seek to influence their behavior for personal gain.